 Sentiment remains strong despite perception that lending has decreased

-According to a recent survey conducted by specialist business lender GetCapital, small business owners’ financial outlook for 2019 remains positive despite 74% believing that the Banks’ appetite for lending to small business has decreased this financial year.
+According to a recent survey conducted by non-bank business lender GetCapital, small business owners’ financial outlook for 2019 remains positive despite 74% believing that the Banks’ appetite for lending to small business has decreased this financial year.

 “The response to our survey is particularly revealing ahead of the federal election called for 18 May 2019, and in light of the Government’s Budget initiatives targeting small business announced on 2 April 2019”, said GetCapital CEO Jamie Osborn.